 This on-campus Student Legal Services advises students on legal issues.

 We provide FREE math tutoring in our Veterans Lounge.
-Any of student vet enrolled in an IU math course – algebra through calculus – are invited to take advantage of our tutor’s expertise.
+Any military-connected students enrolled in an IU math course – algebra through calculus – are invited to take advantage of our tutor’s expertise.
+Please contact CVMS for details.

 Bloomington Community Resources